 Villa Cucina Hanging Basket

-For many of us, spring would usually equate to decorating with lots of flowers.
-But the olive clippings and citrus accents of the Villa Cucina Hanging Basket make me think of the beauty of the Italian countryside in spring.
+For many of us, spring décor usually equates to lots of flowers.
+But the olive clippings and citrus accents of the Villa Cucina Hanging Basket make me think of the beautiful Italian countryside in springtime.

-I recreated this arrangement with fresh clipped olive branches and added lemons and kumquats for warmth.
-I love how simple and charming this looks and how it brings so much spring and summer beauty.
+I recreated this arrangement with fresh clipped olive branches.
+Also, I added lemons and kumquats for warmth.
+I love how simple and charming this looks, don’t you?
+It evokes the beauty of both spring and summer.
 See how I recreated this design along with a matching wreath here.

 More Comparisons of Real vs Artificial Flowers

-In each of these recreations, you can see how closely the Balsam Hill artificial flower arrangements match the real ones.
-And why they are perfect for adding a beautiful touch to your home all year long.
+Each of these recreations show how closely the Balsam Hill artificial flower arrangements match the real ones.
+They add a beautiful touch of spring to your home décor any time of the year.

-To show you more comparisons, I asked my friends Kristen of Ella Claire & Co., and Becky of Becky Cunningham Home to create their own versions of Balsam Hill flower arrangements using real flowers.
-Take a look at their photos below.
+I asked my friends Kristen of Ella Claire & Co. and Becky of Becky Cunningham Home to create their own versions of Balsam Hill flower arrangements using real flowers.
+Take a look at their photos below for more comparisons.

 Marseille Meadow Arrangement

-Inspired by the relaxed ambience of Southern France, the Marseille Meadow Arrangement features ranunculus and waxflower blooms with silver brunia on a bed of mixed leaves.
+The Marseille Meadow Arrangement is inspired by the relaxed ambience of Southern France.
+It features ranunculus and waxflower blooms with silver brunia on a bed of mixed leaves.

-When Kristen of Ella Claire and Co recreated this flower arrangement, she mentioned how it was really hard to tell which is real and which is faux.
-She also admired how realistic the artificial flowers were, and how the beautiful spring colors bring cheer to this area of her home.
+When Kristen of Ella Claire & Co. recreated this flower arrangement, she mentioned how it was really hard to tell which is real and which is faux.
+She admired the realism of the artificial flowers.
+Also, she noted how the beautiful spring colors cheered up this area of her home.

 Nantucket Hydrangea Arrangement

 Becky of Becky Cunningham Home styled her own version of the Nantucket Hydrangea Arrangement.
-She shared how impressed she is with the quality and realism of these Balsam Hill artificial flowers, and that it’s hard to tell which arrangement is real and which one is not.
+She shared how impressed she was with the quality and realism of these Balsam Hill artificial flowers.
+In fact, she said it’s hard to tell which arrangement is real and which one isn’t.
 Her followers couldn’t agree more.

 Which is your favorite real vs artificial flower comparison?
 Let us know in the comments.